 Let’s face it – planning a dinner is great, but preparing for it takes a lot of time and effort.
 The most terrifying and excruciating work that needs to be done before the dinner party is to iron your tablecloths and dozens of napkins.
 If you are having tough time ironing, maybe you are doing it wrong.
 When done properly, this work actually doesn’t require a lot of your energy and the results can be quite astonishing – neat lines, no mess at all, that’s how tablecloths should look.

-Create a vintage-inspired table setting perfect for afternoon tea with beautiful natural linen textiles from beautiful LinenMe collections.
+Create a vintage-inspired table setting perfect for afternoon tea with beautiful natural linen textiles from beautiful LinenMe table linen collection.
 Offering everything you need to create a truly inspiring spread, from tablecloths and napkins, to decorative runners and placemats, LinenMe is the place to go for superior quality fabrics at pleasantly affordable prices.

 The function of table napkins is very simple – they are meant to wipe food and drink from the mouth, and they also can be used as a protection for clothing while eating.
 Napkins – and especially linen napkins as they are extremely absorbent – are also used as coasters when serving a drink, or serve as a dishtowel to soak up small spills of liquids at the table.

 As we all probably know well – linen fabric or weave is produced of fiber of the flax plant.
 Its softness, natural origins, durability and strength, as well as its antifungal and antibacterial properties are the reasons linen fabric is loved by its fans for.
-And of course there are various types of the linen fabrics – distinguished from each other by the texture and weave pattern.
+And of course there are various linen fabric types – distinguished from each other by the texture and weave pattern.

 Damask linen fabric is a type that is woven on a jacquard loom, using a mix of plain and satin weaves.
 The fibers most often are flat and reversible, and therefore damask fabric has a smooth texture with a reversible pattern.
 To make the design and pattern stand out, damask usually comes in one color and is usually used for linen napkins, linen tablecloths, linen table runners and other home textile pieces.?
 A variation of damask is a Venise linen fabric.
 It is very finely textured and characterized by large floral patterns.??

-If you use, like we advice, your linen tablecloths and linen napkins in your daily life and do not save them for special occasions, of course there is a need to wash them periodically.
-Although it is not a tough task, washing linen tablecloths and napkins properly requires being careful in order materials and methods used would not compromise the integrity of the fabric.
+If you follow our advice and use linen tablecloths and linen napkins every day rather than saving them for special occasions, sure there is a need to wash them regulary.
+Although it is not a tough task, washing linen tablecloths and napkins properly requires using carefully selected detergents and following instructions that would not make any harm for the fabric.

 To most, the ideal linen closet is the one you can see everything at a glance and find exactly what you want in a moment.
 Making your closet orderly is easy – just as sorting, folding and stacking.
 Here I present some advices and steps how to achieve this in minutes.
 So, read this and head on to where you store your cotton or linen bed linen, towels, tablecloths and other home textile.